Dor Shilton

 Hello.

 I am a writer and researcher living in Tel Aviv.
+I study human cultural evolution, with a particular focus on music and ritual.

 Research